 Preheat your oven to 400 degrees

 In a small saucepan, add the vegetable broth and quinoa.
 Bring to a boil.
 Reduce the heat to low and cover the pan.
-Simmer on low for about 15 minutes until all of the broth is absorbed.
+Simmer on low for about 15-20 minutes until all of the broth is absorbed.
 Remove from the heat and let it sit for 5 minutes.
-Fluff it with a fork.
+Fluff the quinoa with a fork.

 In a large bowl combine the quinoa, butternut squash, baby spinach, shallots and dried cranberries.
 Mix together.

-Pour over the quinoa salad mixture and combine well.
+Pour the dressing over the quinoa salad mixture and combine well.
 Serve cold or at room temperature.